Robust Learning of Fixed-Structure Bayesian Networks: Introduction

-To achieve the aforementioned scheme, we create a matrix $M$ which is roughly the sample covariance matrix of $F(X)$.
-We show that if the errors in our distribution are sufficient to notably disrupt the sample mean of $F(X)$, there must be many erroneous samples that are all far from the mean in roughly the same direction.
-If this is the case, it can be detected as a large eigenvalue in the matrix $M$.
-Specifically, if $M$ has {\em no} large eigenvalue, then we show that our sample mean is sufficient.
-If, on the other hand, $M$ {\em does} have a large eigenvalue, this will correspond to some direction in which many of our sample values of $F(X)$ will be far from the mean.
-Then, concentration bounds on $F(X)$, will imply that almost all samples far from the mean are erroneous, and thus filtering them out will provide an improved distribution.
+Our algorithmic approach builds on the framework of~\cite{DiakonikolasKKL16} with new technical and conceptual ideas.
+At a high level, our algorithm works as follows: We draw an $\eps$-corrupted set of samples from a Bayesian network $P$ with known structure, and then iteratively remove samples until we can return the empirical conditional probability table.

-We next look into the major ingredients required for the application of this filter-based framework to Bayesian networks, and compare our new proof with that given for balanced binary products in \cite{DiakonikolasKKL16} on a somewhat more technical level.
+First, we associate a vector $F(X)$ to each sample $X$ so that learning the mean of $F(X)$ to good accuracy is sufficient to recover the distribution.
+In the case of binary products, $F(X)$ is simply $X$, while in our case we need to take into account additional information about conditional means.

-To begin with, in each case, we need a function $F$ so that learning the mean of $F(X)$ is sufficient to learn the distribution.
-In the case of binary products, $F(X)=X$ is sufficient, since the coordinate means determine the distribution.
-For Bayesian networks, the situation is somewhat more complicated.
-In particular, we need to learn all of the relevant \emph{conditional} means.
-Now each sample, $X$, will give us information on some of the relevant conditional means, but not all of them.
-In order to ``fill out'' our vector, we will need to produce entries corresponding to conditional means for which the condition failed to happen.
-We do this by filling such entries with an approximation to the relevant conditional mean.
+From this point, our algorithm will try to do one of two things: Either we show that the sample mean of $F(X)$ is close to the conditional mean of the true distribution (in which case we can already learn the ground-truth Bayes net $P$), or we are able to produce a {\em filter}, i.e., we can remove some of our samples, and it is guaranteed that we throw away more bad samples than good ones.
+If we produce a filter, we then iterate on those samples that pass the filter.
+To produce a filter, we compute a matrix $M$ which is roughly the empirical covariance matrix of $F(X)$.
+We show that if the corruptions are sufficient to notably disrupt the sample mean of $F(X)$, there must be many erroneous samples that are all far from the mean in roughly the same direction, and we can detect this direction by looking at the largest eigenvector of $M$.
+If we project all samples onto this direction, concentration bounds of $F(X)$ will imply that almost all samples far from the mean are erroneous, and thus filtering them out will provide a cleaner set of samples.